MumenJarrah/CloudLabs/lab7.md

 ```
 ![tun](images/lab7-1_2.png)

-You should be able to find an interface called tun0.
-Your job in this task is to change thetun.py
+You should be able to find an interface called `tun0`.
+Your job in this task is to change the `tun.py`
-program, so instead of usingtunas the prefix of the interface name, use your last name as the prefix.
+program, so instead of using `tun` as the prefix of the interface name, use your last name as the prefix.
 For
 example, if your last name is smith, you should use smith as the prefix.
 If your last name is long, you can
 use the first five characters.
 Please show your results.